Date of Birth

 Start in Racquetball: My dad was the one who introduced me into Racquetball.
 He first taught my brother who is 3 years older how to play.
-Of course I had to be like my brother so I begged my dad to teach me.
+Of course I had to be like my brother, so I begged my dad to teach me.
 Once my hand was finally big enough to hold the racquet, he taught me the rules and played with me at the age of 6 years old.
-I have been playing ever since and have no plans to stop any time soon 🙂
+I have been playing ever since.

 Reason for playing: I enjoy racquetball because I am able to ‘get away’ from everything else.
 It is something that I can enjoy as not that many people play the sport.
 It is time away from everything where I can practice something I am good at.
 I also enjoy playing because I am able to play and meet people in different places across the country as well as the world.
 I have to thank racquetball for the opportunity, as I know it is because of the sport I have seen some awesome places and met great people.